 The nursing faculty are responsible for the online courses and related issues.
 The faculty members design, maintain, and update courses in the college learning management system.
-However, if they need assistance/troubleshooting, they will contact the IT Department.
+However, if they need assistance/troubleshooting, they will contact the IT Department or the college's LMS-BrightSpace D2L.
 Therefore, questions/concerns may take 24-48 hours to answer.